CSUMB-SP17-CST438/project2-h2-josmith/README.md

-#Theme is explained in readme file
+#My Thoughts
 ### The theme i wanted to be light and elegant.
-There's a backgound picture of a
+There's a backgound picture of a cut carrots on a cutting board that I bleached out.
-1 point: How theme is implemented is explained in readme file 1 point: Acknowledgement of known problems, if they exist, in readme file 1 point: Description of how to improve in readme file
+###    Ontop of that is a screen where the text shows up.
+I put some cool things in which are mario art and ther things.
+Just use the help to see what the key words are.
+### The probles are more UX things that I have found.
+The screen could move down and not have to manullay be done.
+Also, the text box is really small and basic.
+### I would say it needs a lot of UI work, but in 2 weeks, I'm happy with it.
+### I think one of the big things that I would improve is the bot, I'm not going to say how because i'm going to do it for part 2.
+###  The other thing is that the code really needs to be cleaned up.
+It's realy messy, but I'm just glad I finished the assignment.

 Some starter code for React on Flask.